rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 ###Data that is already rasterized
 *In r ArcticCulturalES_createInputs.r*
 resampled to Norway_template_raster.
-Rasters were already at 100m resolution and correct projection, just needed cropping and resampling to overlap.
+Rasters were already at 100m resolution and correct projection, just needed cropping and resampling to overlap. extend raster to match Norway_template_raster.tif

 > distance_to_Town_norway.tif = "SSB/Tettsted2015/tet_dist2015"
 > distance_to_River_norway.tif = "N50 Data/Rivers50/river_dist"